rickytwarner/BYUIBusinessCompetition/case-study-8.md

 ## Total Revenue Generated

 Probably one of the most important indicators of how successful a company is is revenue generated.
-According to the graph below, it appears that HotDiggity leads in terms of total revenue generated.
+According to the graph below, HotDiggity leads in terms of total revenue generated.

 ``` r
 positive %>%